alessandrosebastianelli/alessandrosebastianelli.github.io/_pages/work.md

 ## Junior Scientist
-### Sep 2025 - current, <a href="https://www.cmcc.it/it" target="_blank">CMCC</a>, ICR, REMHI, PRESTO
+### Sep 2025 - current, <a href="https://www.cmcc.it/it" target="_blank">CMCC</a>, REMHI Division, PRESTO Unit

-**Main activities and responsibilities**: Research activity on Climate Science, integrating Earth Observation & Artificial Intelligence
+**Main activities and responsibilities**: Research activity on Climate Science, integrating Earth Observation and Artificial Intelligence techniques.

 ## Research Fellow in Quantum Computing for Earth Observation
-### Oct 2022 - current, <a href="https://philab.esa.int" target="_blank">ESa-$\Phi$-lab</a>
+### Oct 2022 - Aug 2025, <a href="https://philab.esa.int" target="_blank">ESA, ESRIN, Φ-lab</a>

-**Main activities and responsibilities**: Research activity on Quantum Machine Learning applied to Remote Sensing data.
+**Main activities and responsibilities**: Research activity on Quantum Machine Learning and Quantum Computing applied to Earth Observation and the space sector, with a focus on operationability.
+Technical Officer for the QC4EO OSIP activities, for the ITT on QC4EO and Blockchain4EO, and for several AI and Earth Observation initiatives.
+TEB expert evaluator.

-## OSIP
+## OSIP — AI-Powered Cross-Modal Adaptation for Earth Observation
-### Jan 2020 - Oct 2022, <a href="https://philab.phi.esa.int" target="_blank">ESA, ESRIN, ⏀-lab</a>
+### Jan 2020 - Oct 2022, <a href="https://philab.esa.int" target="_blank">ESA, ESRIN, Φ-lab</a>

-**Main activities and responsibilities**: Technical responsible for the OSIP activity: AI-Powered cross-modal adaptation techniques applied to Sentinel-1 and -2 data
+**Main activities and responsibilities**: Technical responsible for the ESA co-funded OSIP activity: AI-powered cross-modal adaptation techniques applied to Sentinel-1 and Sentinel-2 data.

-## Earth Observation Engineer
-### Sep 2019 - Nov 2019, <a href="http://www.titan4.it" target="_blank">Titan4</a>

-**Main activities and responsibilities**: Research activity on satellite data and application development, mainly for structural monitoring, based on SAR and optical satellite data.
-Use and validation of a tool for the measurement of displacements.

-**Acquired skills and achieved objectives**: Employed as: office worker - consulting/collaboration; Business or sector: Engineering and design, computer science, data processing and acquisition

 ## Visiting Researcher
-### Jul 2019 - Oct 2022 <a href="https://philab.phi.esa.int" target="_blank">ESA, ESRIN, ⏀-lab</a>
+### Jul 2019 - Nov 2019, <a href="https://philab.esa.int" target="_blank">ESA, ESRIN, Φ-lab</a>

-**Main activities and responsibilities**: Creation of neural networks for earth observation applications.
+**Main activities and responsibilities**: Master's internship at ESA Φ-lab.
+Creation of neural networks for Earth Observation applications.
 Implementation of scripts for creating satellite image datasets.
 Monitoring of natural disasters such as landslides and volcanic eruptions.
-Creation of networks for filtering satellite data.
-Creation of artificial satellite image datasets.
 Processing of Sentinel data.

 **Acquired skills and achieved objectives**: Advanced concepts of machine learning and neural networks, advanced concepts of Python programming, advanced concepts of data science.
-Management of computing power and work on virtual machines.
+Management of computing resources and work on virtual machines.
 Team working.
-Organization of a side event in the ⏀-week of 2019.
+Co-organization of a side event at the Φ-Week 2020.

+## Earth Observation Engineer
+### Sep 2019 - Nov 2019, <a href="http://www.titan4.it" target="_blank">Titan4</a>

+**Main activities and responsibilities**: Research activity on satellite data and application development, mainly for structural monitoring based on SAR and optical satellite data.
+Use and validation of a tool for the measurement of displacements.
+The start-up was incubated in ESA BIC Lazio.

+**Acquired skills and achieved objectives**: Applied remote sensing for structural monitoring, satellite data processing, and validation of displacement measurement tools.